kolunmi/dwlb/README.md

 ```

 ## Commands
 Command options send instructions to existing instances of dwlb.
 All commands take at least one argument to specify a bar on which to operate.
-This may be zxdg_output_v1 name, "all" to affect all outputs, or "selected" for the current output.
+This may be zxdg_output_v1 name, "all" to affect all outputs, "selected" for the current output, or "first" for the first output in the internal list.

 ### Status Text
 The `-status` command is used to write status text.
 The text may contain in-line color commands in the following format: `^fg/bg(HEXCOLOR)`.
 For example, `^fg(ff0000)` would set the foreground red.
 Colors can be reset by omitting the hex value. `^^` represents a single `^` character.
 Color command functionality can be disabled with `-no-status-commands`.